Where the Boys Are '84: Plot

-Four co-eds from snowbound Penmore College in the Northeast head to Fort Lauderdale, Florida for spring break: Carole (Lorna Luft) is taking a separate vacation from her steady boyfriend Chip (Howard McGillin), but she winds up as a hot contender in a "Hot Bod Contest;" Jennie (Lisa Hartman) is doubly lucky, courted by both a rich classical pianist (Daniel McDonald) and a devil-may-care rocker (Russell Todd); Sandra (Wendy Schaal) is looking for the Mr. Right who will finally satisfy her; and Laurie (Lynn-Holly Johnson) is a sex crazed nymphomaniac who dreams of a night of unbridled passion with a real he-man.
+Four female students from snowbound Penmore College in the Northeast head to Fort Lauderdale, Florida for spring break: Carole Singer is taking a separate vacation from her steady boyfriend Chip, but she winds up as a hot contender in a "Hot Bod Contest;" Jennie Cooper is courted by both rich classical pianist Camden Roxbury III and devil-may-care rocker Scott Nash; Sandra Roxbury is looking for the Mr. Right who will finally satisfy her; and Laurie Jameson is a sex crazed nymphomaniac who dreams of a night of unbridled passion with a real he-man.
 Laurie ends up getting her wish, albeit through a rather unexpected source.

-During the week-long festivities, the girls meet Sandra's snobbish aunt Barbara Roxbury (Louise Sorel) and her friend Maggie (Alana Stewart) and get to sample much of Fort Lauderdale's nightlife.
+During the week-long festivities, the young women meet Sandra's snobbish aunt Barbara Roxbury and her friend Maggie and get to sample much of Fort Lauderdale's nightlife.
 They are also invited to a formal party at Barbara's house, which ends up being crashed by hundreds of spring breakers.